Contents

 There are generally two scenarios you can find yourself in terms of syncing.
 The first is where you have a password database on your PC that you'd like to upload to your server and make available for syncing to other devices.
 The second is where there's a password database already on your server and you'd like to sync it to your PC.

-1. Open your database, Database -> Open Database
+1. Uploading a database- Open your database, Database -> Open Database

 When the text "Revision x - Unsynchronised" appears in red in the status bar this means that your local and remote databases may by out of sync.
 To synchronise them press the Synchronise button or the select the menu item Database -> Sync with Remote Database.
 When the databases are in sync the status bar will read "Revision x - Synchronised".